-0800 Writing Skills (A,W,SP,SU)
+1095 Language Skills (A,W,SP,SU)

-For development of basic writing skills to include grammar review and sentence development procedures.
-A variety of individualized approaches will be used to develop these skills. \$2.00 lab fee.
+For development of basic writing skills to include grammar review and sentence structure procedures.
+A variety of individualized approaches will be used. \$2.00 lab fee.

-0810 Arithmetic Skills (A,W,SP,SU)
+1104 Arithmetic Skills (A, W, SP, SU)

 For development of basic arithmetic skills in addition, subtraction, multiplication, division, per cents, decimals and fractions.
-A modular approach will be used for each area. \$2.00 lab fee.
+A modular approach will be used for each area. \$10.00 lab fee.

-0850 Basic Spoken English as a Second Language
+1094 Basic Spoken English as a Second Language